 Market risk is the risk of loss that may arise from changes in market factors such as interest rates, foreign exchange rates, and commodity and equity prices.
 The Company is exposed to interest rate risk to the extent that the cash maintained at the financial institutions is subject to a floating rate of interest.
 The interest rate risk on the Company's cash is minimal.
-The Company is not currently exposed to material foreign currency risk.
-The quoted market price of Japan Gold, Rise Gold, Adriatic and PT Ancora shares are subject to fluctuations and this impacts other comprehensive income.
-A 1% change (plus or minus) in the price of these shares would change the fair value of the common shares and other comprehensive income by approximately \$9,425.
-A 1% change (plus or minus) in the market price used in the valuation of the Company's investment in warrants would change the fair value of the warrants and net income by \$34,768.
+The Company is subject to foreign currency fluctuations primarily on its cash denominated in a currency other than the Canadian dollar.
+As at June 30, 2022, every 1% of change in foreign exchange rate in either direction would result in change in net loss of approximately \$10,124.
+The quoted market price of Japan Gold, Rise Gold and Adriatic shares are subject to fluctuations and this impacts other comprehensive income.
+A 1% change (plus or minus) in the price of these shares would change the fair value of the common shares and other comprehensive income by approximately \$757.
+A 1% change (plus or minus) in the market price used in the valuation of the Company's investment in warrants would change the fair value of the warrants and net loss by \$145.